britwon03/mcb185_homework/participation.md

 	+ ask a question in class
 	+ threw away all code in unit 4 and redid it for practice
 	+ Total 5 points

 - Week 10:
 	+ Attended class on Tuesday
 	+ Helped a classmate debug her 48transmembrane.py
 	+ Attended class on Thursday
 	+ Attempt the written live assessement on Tuesday for unit 4
+	+ started unit 5, and asked a question in class
+	+ Total 5 points